 - Words are presented in Story Order, a more efficient order for memorization.

 - Choose 1–4 images for each flashcard you create.
 You can select those images from popular images for each word, or use our integrated image search to find anything you can imagine.

-- When you review, those flashcards will follow our Spaced Repetition algorithm, to ensure that you’re always reviewing a word at the optimal moment, to help move that word into your long term memory.
+- When you review, those flashcards will follow our Spaced Repetition algorithm.
+This ensures that you’re always reviewing a word at the optimal moment to help move it into your long-term memory.

 - Grammar Training

 - Easily browse through 1,875 sentences: 3 example sentences (easy/medium/hard) for every word in our 625-word list.

 - Learn Vocabulary, Word Order, and/or Dictionary Forms for any word in any sentence.
 You’ll learn these – again – without memorizing translations, by building associations between your target words, the other words in the sentence, and images that you choose yourself.

 - Select 1–4 images for every flashcard using our Advanced Image Search engine that can easily provide custom searches for any word or combination of words in your target sentence, in your target language, or in English with just a couple of taps.